David Belyavskiy: 2015

-In 2015, Belyavskiy won his third consecutive national all-around title and his fourth consecutive national parallel bars title.

-At the 2015 European Championships in Montpellier, France, Belyavskiy had a rough time in the qualifications round, qualifying sixth to the all around final and third to the floor final, but did not make any other finals.
-In the all-around final, he suffered a fall on pommel horse in the second rotation, but made a comeback to win silver with 88.131 behind Oleg Verniaiev.
-Belyavskiy also won silver in the floor final behind Briton Kristian Thomas with a score of 15.066.
+At the 2015 European Championships, Belyavskiy qualified to the all-around final in sixth and in third to the floor exercise final.
+In the all-around final he fell on pommel horse in the second rotation, but made a comeback and won silver behind Oleg Verniaiev.
+During event finals Belyavskiy also won silver on floor exercise behind Briton Kristian Thomas.

-In June, Belyavskiy competed in the 2015 European Games, winning gold in the team competition.
-Due to a wrist injury, he did not compete in the all-around, but he qualified for the floor, pommel horse and parallel bars finals.
-He won the bronze in the floor final with a score of 15.000, placed fourth in the pommel horse final with a score of 13.900, and won the silver in the parallel bars final with a score of 15.700, only 0.033 points behind winner Oleg Stepko.
+In June, Belyavskiy competed at the 2015 European Games, winning gold in the team competition.
+Due to a wrist injury, he did not compete in the all-around, but he qualified for the floor exercise, pommel horse, and parallel bars finals.
+He won the bronze on floor exericse, placed fourth on pommel horse, and won silver on the parallel bars, only 0.033 points behind winner Oleg Stepko.

-At the 2015 World Championships in Glasgow, Belyavskiy competed on all events in the team final to help team Russia finish in fourth place.
-In the all-around final he placed eleventh with a score of 88.031 after a fall on vault.
+At the 2015 World Championships Belyavskiy competed on all events in the team final to help team Russia finish in fourth place.
+In the all-around final he placed eleventh after falling on vault.